kiru42/livestorm-infra/README.md

-# LiveStorm on EKS
+# LiveStorm on ECS

-We are going to migrate LiveStorm on EKS.
+We are going to migrate LiveStorm on ECS.

 LiveStorm is a wep application with a frontend in vuejs and a backend in Rails.